Water supply and sanitation in the Wellington Region: The interceptor

-The Moa Point treatment plant handles all the wastewater from most of Wellington city, other than Karori and some northern suburbs.
-Treated wastewater is discharged via a 1.8 km ocean outfall into Cook Strait.
-Sludge is separated from the wastewater at the plant, and pumped at high pressure over a 9 km route from Moa Point to the landfill at Carey’s Gully, where it is dewatered and placed into a landfill.

-In November 2021, Wellington City Council announced that it was considering installing a new technology thermal drying plant at Moa Point to treat sewage sludge.
-The benefits of this project would be to eliminate the current process of pumping sewage sludge from Moa Point to the landfill at Carey’s Gully, and reduce the amount of sludge going into the landfill by 80%.
-The estimated project cost is in the range $160m – $220m.
-The funding of the project is proposed to come from additional levies on residential and commercial properties.

 Performance - Wellington catchment

 In March 2020, Wellington Water reported the discovery of severe corrosion in the large main trunk sewer (the interceptor) over a length of 250 m in a section close to the treatment plant near Moa Point.
 Work commenced on re-lining the affected section of the interceptor in April.

 Ōwhiro Bay sewage pollution

 Ōwhiro Bay is located on the Wellington south coast.
 The shoreline is within the Taputeranga Marine Reserve.
 There have been persistent problems with sewage pollution of the Ōwhiro Stream and beach for at least ten years, and the beach has been closed for swimming for long periods.

 In March 2020, Wellington Water announced that it had found and resolved incorrect connections of wastewater into stormwater systems at five locations in a suburb in the stormwater catchment area of the Ōwhiro Stream.
 Wellington Water said that the mistake occurred when the subdivision was built about eight years ago, and there were likely to be more cross-connections that it had yet to identify.